-Horse racers, breeders hold rally after Governor calls to use industry’s funding for college scholarships
+Horse racers, breeders hold rally after governor calls to use industry’s funding for college scholarships

 ANNVILLE, Pa.
-(WHTM) – Some of PA’s top horse racers and breeders held a rally to educate the public on the impact of horse racing.
+(WHTM) – Some of Pennsylvania’s top horse racers and breeders held a rally to educate the public on the impact of horse racing.

-In his budget address, Governor Tom Wolf announced he wants to take the $204 million from the Race Horse Development Fund and put it toward college scholarships.
+In his budget address, Gov. Tom Wolf announced he wants to take the $204 million from the Race Horse Development Fund and put it toward college scholarships.

 Organizers of Sunday’s event at Equistar in Lebanon County say that would do irreparable damage to the horse racing industry.

-Supporters say the horse racing industry has a $1.6 billion impact on the Commonwealth each year, and is responsible for 20,000 jobs.
+Supporters say the horse racing industry has a $1.6 billion impact on Pennsylvania each year and is responsible for 20,000 jobs.

 “This is not the state’s money,” said Brian Sanfratello, the executive secretary of the Pennsylvania Horse Breeders Association.
 “This is not taxpayer dollars.
 This is an agreement between the casino and us.
 The state already has their cut.”